eswan18/gradual-typing-prez/premark_slides/static-typing.md

 # Type Inference

-- Some modern statically-typed languages don't require the programmer to explicitly describe the type of a variable if it can be determined from context
+- Some modern statically-typed languages don't require the programmer to explicitly specify a type if it can be determined from context

 - However, this doesn't make them any less statically typed.
 Below, `x` is never marked as an `int` in the code but we still get the same error:
 ```go